 The Forestry chapter of the 2018 Blackfeet Climate Change Adaptation Plan (BCCAP) is one of eight chapters created for the first formal, multi-sector climate change adaptation planning effort in the Blackfeet Nation, following the process described here.
 This chapter was developed through meetings with managers from Blackfeet Fire Management and Forestry, and then revised through email correspondence.
 The first two sections, observed impacts and expected impacts, are sets of working hypotheses about climate change that are based on day-to-day observations and/or interpretations of climate change literature (e.g. the Montana Climate Assessment).
 These hypotheses were formed for the purposes of assessing climate change vulnerability and then strategizing adaptation goals and actions.
 This and other sections of the plan will be revisited and updated periodically as action items are implemented and adaptation efforts produce insights for future planning.

-Climate change has already impacted forests in a variety of ways, and Blackfeet Reservation residents have observed fire events during unusual times of year, one example being the occurrence of two large wildland fires on a single night in January.
+Climate change has already impacted forests in a variety of ways, and Blackfeet Nation residents have observed fire events during unusual times of year, one example being the occurrence of two large wildland fires on a single night in January.
 A recent fire in an aspen stand was unusual and more intense than usual.
 Additionally, residents have observed changes in wind frequency.
 There used to be a “dead of winter” when winds would calm down, accompanied by a similar calm period in summer.
 Now they observe more frequent wind events, which may be attributable to changes in the jet stream.
 With increased winds, fires have a greater chance of spreading to grasslands and within forests.

 Climate change will increase the risk of fires and could result in fires that are more intense and/or severe.
 One way is through a longer fire season, extending from earlier in the spring to later in the fall.
 Summer precipitation is key to reducing fire risk in summer and early fall, but changing precipitation patterns could push the fire season later into the fall if winter weather does not come early enough.
 There is also an increased variability in the timing of fires.
-Fire events may be more likely to occur during unusual times of year due to unusually warm temperature, low relative humidity, high winds, and ignition points.
+Fire events may be more likely to occur during unusual times of year due to unusually warm temperatures, low relative humidity, high winds, and ignition points.

 Forest health is partly driven by snow pack, since much of the water used by trees comes from snowmelt.
 As more precipitation falls as rain, rather than snow, there may be an increase in the risk of fire occurrence.
 Even with big rainstorms, wind accompanies the rain, blows away snow, and evaporates soil moisture.
 When spring rains come, they may create a flush of grass growth that can act as increased fuel when it dries during summer warming.